himmetozcan/deep_learning_interview_questions/README.md

 **5)** **Topic:** Fundamentals, **Level:** Advanced

 **Q:** When would you choose to use transfer learning?
 What are the potential pitfalls of using a pre-trained model for a new task?

-I'll start with a simple analogy followed by a more technical explanation.

 **Simple:**